shoutem/shoutem.github.io/_posts/1-2-17-Video.md

   - Style prop for `View` component that holds `View` components with `innerProgressCompleted` and `innerProgressRemaining` styles props applied

 * **trackingControls**
-  - Style prop for `View` component that serves as container for `View` with `progress` style applied
+  - Style prop for `View` component that serves as a container for `View` with `progress` style applied

 ---

 ## WebViewVideo

-Component that renders Video content within `WebView` component.
+A component that renders Video content within a `WebView` component.

 ![alt text]({{ site.baseurl }}/img/ui-toolkit/video/video_player@2x.png "WebViewVideo"){:.docs-component-image}